cataseven/Statistics-Graph-Chart-Card/README.md

 ### How It Works

-1. You hover over Card A → a `sgc-tooltip-sync` event is dispatched on `window` containing the hovered timestamp, the sync group name, and the card's unique instance ID
+1. You hover over Card A — the card shares the hovered moment (the timestamp) with the rest of the page
-2. All other cards with Tooltip Sync enabled listen for this event
+2. Every other card with Tooltip Sync enabled listens for it
-3. If the group matches (or either card has no group), the receiving card calls `_showTooltipAtTime(timestamp)` — which positions its crosshair and tooltip at the matching time position
+3. If the group matches (or either card has no group), the receiving card moves its own crosshair and tooltip to that same moment
-4. When you move the mouse away, a hide event clears all synced tooltips
+4. When you move the mouse away, all synced tooltips clear together

 Cards with different `hours_to_show` ranges still sync correctly — the shared language is the **timestamp**, not the pixel position.
 A card showing 24H and a card showing 7D will both jump to 2:35 PM if that's where your mouse is.